LDAWG-a11y/a11yWebApp/src/guides/courses-and-certificates.md

 ## Suggest something

-If you have any suggestions for other courses that you think we should include and should be added to this list, please contact us at [info@makethingsaccessible.com](mailto:info@makethingsaccessible.com)
+If you have any suggestions for other courses that you think we should include and add to this list, please contact us at [info@makethingsaccessible.com](mailto:info@makethingsaccessible.com)